wkiri/MTE/src/pds4_bundle_template/document/readme.txt

 Automated text analysis methods were accompanied by manual review of the extracted information.
-See reference [2] for additional details and a summary of content specific to the Mars Pathfinder and Mars Phoenix Lander missions that appear in this bundle.
+See reference [2] for additional details and a summary of content specific to the Mars Pathfinder and Mars Phoenix Lander missions and reference [3] for content specific to the Spirit Mars Exploration rover.

 Citation
 --------